 The chewing apparatus is transformed into a tube-like apparatus called a proboscis.
-Similar to butterflies, this tube provides a moth with a fluid-pumping mechanism to suck on a flower’s nectar, which then flows into its digestive tract and is excreted through its anus.
+Like butterflies, this tube provides a moth with a fluid-pumping mechanism to suck on a flower’s nectar, which then flows into its digestive tract and is excreted through its anus.
 Adult moths need this nectar fluid to power their wings.

-In addition to nectar, they also suck honeydew, juices from decaying fruits, tree sap, and manure liquids, animal droppings or faeces.
+In addition to nectar, they also suck honeydew, juices from decaying fruits, tree sap, manure liquids, animal droppings, or faeces.
 Adult moths generally tend to eat foods rich in sodium or minerals that enhance their virility; they are consumed to gain energy for reproductive purposes through such a diet.
 This is why moths often land on people’s shoulders in the park to lick sodium-rich sweat.

 Interestingly, some adults do not eat at all!
-They simply rely on the energy they accumulated as young moth foraging through the surrounding vegetation, which is later used for flying and reproduction!
+They simply rely on the energy they accumulated as young moths foraging through the surrounding vegetation, which is later used for flying and reproduction!